Definitely-not-AWS-Workshops/workshop-2-blog/content/16-Your-First-Release-Workflow-Executions/3-Your-Second-Release-Workflow-Execution/_index.md

 ![00011](/images/16/3/0005.svg?featherlight=false&width=100pc)

-**11.** AWS CodeDeploy is deploying the replacement task set.
+**11.** You might notice that AWS CodeDeploy is deploying the replacement task set.

 ![00012](/images/16/3/0006.svg?featherlight=false&width=100pc)

 **12.** Once the replacement task set has been deployed successfully, your traffic should to be directed to the newly created task set after some time.
+You may stop the current deployment and revert to the previous task set during that period, as your old task set should persist until the timeout has passed.

 ![00013](/images/16/3/0007.svg?featherlight=false&width=100pc)